 Endurance is an aftermarket automotive extended warranty company that provides service contracts that protect your vehicle after the period of the original warranty has ended.
 Almost like a healthcare insurance company, Endurance says that it pays the repair shop directly for work performed under its warranties.
 The company is a direct provider, which means that they only sell the warranties that they administer.

 Endurance offers warranties that cover everything from the air conditioning system to turbochargers and superchargers.
 Depending on the age, value, and condition of your vehicle, the company has four different warranties that come with varying levels of coverage.
 When a repair claim is submitted, the company will pay directly for parts and labor to the shop.
-The company says that its warranty coverage is accepted at any dealership and at any ASE-licensed mechanic.
+The company says that its warranty coverage is accepted at any dealership and at any ASE-certified mechanic.
 If you are unsure about your warranty purchase, the company has a 30-day money back guarantee.